This Panda Express Kung Pao Chicken is a delicious restaurant copycat! The easy stir fry is made with spicy sauce, chicken and mixed veggies.

 Ingredients and substitutions

-- Honey – you could also sweeten the sauce with brown sugar, maple syrup or agave.
+- Honey – try brown sugar, maple syrup or agave instead.

-- Chili paste – use as much or as little paste as you want based on your spice tolerance.
+- Chili paste – adjust the amount based on your spice tolerance.

-- Chicken thighs – feel free to use boneless skinless chicken breasts instead.
+- Chicken thighs – chicken breasts would also work.

-- Cornstarch – you could also toss the chicken in potato starch or tapioca starch.
+- Cornstarch – use potato starch or tapioca starch instead.

-- Peanut oil – use any neutral cooking oil such as olive oil or canola oil.
+- Peanut oil – use any neutral cooking oil like olive oil.

-- Green onions – scallions would also be good or you can leave these off.
+- Green onions – scallions or diced white onion would be good too.

-- Peanuts – this dish is typically garnished with chopped peanuts but you can leave them off if need be.
+- Peanuts – leave this off if need be.

 Rice

-- Jasmine rice – serve with any rice variety of your choice.
+- Jasmine rice – try brown rice instead.

-- Butter – margarine would also help make the rice nice and moist.
+- Butter – margarine or oil would also work.

 How to make kung pao chicken